samboy/blog/README.md

 `BlogLinks.lua` and `FixLinks.lua` are public domain.

+`fonts.css` is OFL licensed; see that file for copyright and license.

 All files in `markdown` are either public domain or released under open source licenses. `htmldoc` and all related files are GPL; other files are under different open source licenses.